WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

 Each node in a list consists of at least two parts:
 1) Data
 2) Pointer (Or Reference) to the next node

+See the jupyter notebook **HERE** for an idea about the construction of a linked list using OOP.